2D Animation vs 3D Animation

 Should I use 3D or 2D animation?

-That really depends on what you are trying to communicate and visualize.
+That really depends on what you are trying to communicate and visualise.

 These flat pictures or frames are then stitched together to simulate movement.